Updated: Jul 14

-So your marketing team has created a corporate overview video and put it on your website, and now you’re done, right?
+So, your marketing team has created a corporate overview video and put it on your website, and now you’re done, right?
 If this is the extent of your video strategy, then you’ve only just begun to take advantage of the benefits that the medium has to offer.
 Well-crafted videos have become one of the best ways to help marketers build awareness, demand, and loyalty.

 Marketing’s role does not end once a sale has been made.
 Using video to explain the benefits of your offerings with demos or click-through tours help prospects quickly understand how your product can help solve specific problems.
 How-to videos are a great way to effectively explain how to use and get the most out of your products.
 Types of videos you can use include:

 In addition to using video throughout the customer journey, marketing teams are also learning that they can reuse video for different purposes.
-That same Wyzowl survey showed that 23% of respondents who said they don’t use video in their marketing activity gave lack of time as a reason, and 10% said it is too expensive.
+That same Wyzowl survey showed that 30% of respondents who said they don’t use video in their marketing activity gave lack of time as a reason, and 10% said it is too expensive.
 But when you consider reusing video that you’ve already created, the ROI of both time and money increases.

 Visit our services page to learn how we can help you use video to achieve your marketing goals.